Thundermaker300/RoSharp/README.md

 [![Discord](https://img.shields.io/discord/1305657567137107978?color=738adb&label=Discord&logo=discord&logoColor=white&style=for-the-badge)](https://discord.gg/3hH7qT33Wy)

 # RoSharp
 RoSharp is a C#/.NET utility package designed as a wrapper for Roblox's Web API system.
-RoSharp requires NET 8.0 or later.
+The framework is built on .NET 8.0, and requires version 13.0.3 or greater of Newtonsoft.Json (which will be installed alongside the framework if installed with NuGet).

 See [wiki](https://github.com/Thundermaker300/RoSharp/wiki) for all extensive documentation.
 This wiki is work in progress!
 Every public member within the framework is documented via C#'s XML documentation, so users of Visual Studio and Visual Studio Code (and likely other IDEs) should be covered!